 AR hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with a headset developed by Microsoft called HoloLens that embeds 3D images in the world around you.

-As for Google Glass, development was halted back in 2015, but Google announced in 2017 that the Google Glass Enterprise Edition would be available for $1,828.
+As for Google Glass, development of the consumer-focused product was halted back in 2015, but Google revealed a new-and-improved Google Glass Enterprise Edition 2 in 2019.